No-Dig Garden Beds

 Grass and weeds are buried under thick layers, making sheet composting a great tool for non-chemical weed control.
 As long as you don’t turn or till the surface, weeds are too deep to germinate.
 Improving the soil structure, as explained below, also helps to limit the advantage of weeds that often thrive in compacted, nutrient poor soils.

-Since the bed preparation is essentially thick mulching, it improves moisture retention and nutrient content of the soil, all through adding organic material.
+Since the bed preparation is essentially thick mulching, it improves moisture retention and nutrient content of the soil by adding organic material.
 This is a big bonus for Florida’s sandy soils.
-Building and maintaining no-dig beds is one method of no-till gardening.
-No-till systems are a part of conservation tillage, an important method for preserving soil integrity through minimizing erosion and increasing and maintaining soil organic matter.
+Building and maintaining no-dig garden beds is one method of no-till gardening.
+No-till systems are a part of conservation tillage, an important method for preserving soil integrity by minimizing erosion and increasing and maintaining soil organic matter.

 Building a Bed

 - Plan your bed.
 Sheet composting is best done a few months before you want to plant so that the materials have time to decompose.
 Beds can be contained in a raised bed if desired (be sure to use untreated lumber).

 - Mow or chop down grass and weeds in the place where you want your finished bed (or within your raised bed structure).
 Leave the trimmings in place.